 Google Ads are expensive if you don’t know what you are doing.
-Most people point ads to their home page.
+Most people point ads to their home page when they should be designing unique landing pages which match the text on each ad.
 High click costs and low conversion rates are the norm.

-We increase the quality of ads for best performing key-phrases by tweaking ad landing pages to match (this article explains why).
-A better match between your ad and it’s landing page means cheaper bid prices and higher conversion rates.
+We take a small cut of your budget for Ad Management but we increase the quality of your ad campaign for best performing key-phrases.
+By tweaking ad landing pages to match (this article explains why) you will get a better match.
+A better match between your ad and the landing page means cheaper bid prices and higher conversion rates.

 Drive relevant traffic to your site with a customised Pay-per-click campaign.